isaacholt100/isaacholt/public/maths-notes/4-cambridge:-part-III/quantum-entanglement/quantum-entanglement.typ

     Entanglement monotones quantify the amount of entanglement in a quantum state.
 ]<def:entanglement-monotone>
-#theorem("Vidal")[
-    A function of a bipartite pure state is an entanglement monotone iff it is a concave unitarily invariant function of its local density matrix.
-]<thm:vidal>
 #example[
     Let $HH = HH_A tp HH_B$ with $n = min{dim HH_A, dim HH_B}$.
 A family of entanglement monotones on $HH$ is given by $
         mu_m (ket(psi)) = -sum_(i = 1)^m lambda_i,